Kondux/genome-lab/README.md

 [![Kondux Info page](https://img.shields.io/badge/Kondux-News-blue.svg)](https://www.kondux.info)
 </div>

 Welcome to [Genome Lab](https://kondux.github.io/genome-lab) by [Kondux](https://www.kondux.io), where we are forging the future of digital genetics.
-Dive into an ecosystem where your creativity meets our technology, enabling you to encode and decode the very building blocks of digital life - kNFTs (Kondux Non-Fungible Tokens).
+Dive into an ecosystem where your creativity meets our technology, enabling you to encode and decode the very building blocks of digital life - the DNA of kNFTs (Kondux Non-Fungible Tokens).

 ## Explore Digital Genetics